Login to Complete an Application or to Access Judging Panel

 - Does the nominee collaborate with colleagues to enhance forestry through special SAF service including, but not limited to, accreditation site visit teams; reviewer for journal and other publications; ad hoc committees; representative to HSD; Student Executive Committee; faculty advisor; working group officer and member activities; or national or local leadership training?

 - Did the nominee serve as a mentor or ambassador by encouraging other members or non-members toward SAF involvement or membership?
+Did the nominee promote diversity, equity, and inclusion within SAF and the forestry profession?

 - Did the nominee’s volunteer activities occur at two or more of the following SAF organizational levels: local (chapter); state; regional (multi-state or voting district) or national?